 A few weeks ago, some friends from Europe came to visit and we went on a road trip to Goa.
 The week before we left, the car air con started behaving erratically, and as a result a lot of the trip (10 hours long) was completed with the windows open and no cooling.
 At a place called Yellapur, it was 39oC, so you can imagine it was a sweaty trip.
 As soon as we arrived, I was into the water- there is nothing better than swimming in the sea, at sunset, after a long hot car journey.

 I had previously been to Goa but really didn’t leave the beach, so this time, I was keen to explore the history of the area.
-The Portugese lived in Goa for a long time, and one of our guests was from Portugal, so it was really great to have some of his culture popping up over India.
-There’s a lot of architecture, food, and cultural remnants of the Portugese, making Goa a unique place in India.
+The Portuguese lived in Goa for a long time, and one of our guests was from Portugal, so it was really great to have some of his culture popping up over India.
+There’s a lot of architecture, food, and cultural remnants of the Portuguese, making Goa a unique place in India.

 I was also working while on holiday- a lot of time was spent like this.